Steve-Fenton/astro-accelerator/src/pages/writing.md

 ### Child Articles

-Add articles to folders, for example a year and month folder as shown below:
+You decide how you want articles to appear in your web addresses.
+As long as they can be found in the folder named after your articles page, for example `/pages/articles/` you can organize them however you like.

+For example, you could arrange them into folder using the year and month of publication:

 - Articles (`/pages/articles.md`)
   - Child Page 1 (`/pages/articles/2022/12/article-1.md`)